 A few things to note about coolant is that it is sweet tasting and highly toxic, so it can end up in the dog's stomach pretty quickly.
 If you ignore a small coolant leak long enough, you will run out of coolant, which leads to an overheated engine and other serious, but highly avoidable, problems.
 In many 2002 Cavaliers, an anti-freeze leak can cause the temp sensor to record high engine temperatures.
 Always protect yourself with safety glasses and gloves when working with the coolant on your Cavalier.

-Because you have to start somewhere2002 Chevrolet Cavalier 2.2L 4 Cyl.
+If you have an electrical component that doesn't work, try replacing the fuse first2002 Chevrolet Cavalier 2.2L 4 Cyl.
 Sedan (4 Door)